pydata/xarray/doc/user-guide/hierarchical-data.rst

    but the original node was named "Herbert".
 Not only are names overriden when stored as keys like this, but the new node is a copy, so that the original node that was reference is unchanged (i.e. ``herbert.name == "Herb"`` still).
    In other words, nodes are copied into trees, not inserted into them.
-   This is intentional, and mirrors the behaviour when storing named ``xarray.DataArray`` objects inside datasets.
+   This is intentional, and mirrors the behaviour when storing named :py:class:`~xarray.DataArray` objects inside datasets.

 Certain manipulations of our tree are forbidden, if they would create an inconsistent result.
 In episode 51 of the show Futurama, Philip J. Fry travels back in time and accidentally becomes his own Grandfather.